fijik124/Spartan_louncer/README.md

  * Changed: Translated to spanish the game parameter names
  * Changed: Reorganized application code
  * Changed: Removed dev build and build types
+ * Changed: Modified some font sizes and styles to be clearer
  * Fixed: Added check to disable game launch if path is not enabled

 #####Version 2.0.0